Stable approximation of Helmholtz solutions in the disk by evanescent plane waves

 \paragraph{Parameter sampling.}

-For any \(P\) we generate \(M = \nu N(P)\) samples in the cylinder \(Y\) using the technique called \emph{Inversion Transform Sampling} (ITS)~\cite[Sec.
-5.2]{Cohen2017}.
+For any \(P\) we generate \(M = \nu N_{P}\) samples in the cylinder \(Y\) using the technique called \emph{Inversion Transform Sampling} (ITS)\ \cite[Sec.~5.2]{Cohen2017}.
 It consists in first generating sampling sets in the unit square \([0,1]^{2}\) that converge (in a suitable sense) to the uniform distribution \(\mathcal{U}_{[0,1]^{2}}\) when \(M\to\infty\),

-and then map back to the cylinder \(Y\), to obtain sampling sets that converge to the probability density function \(\rho_{N(P)}\) when \(M\to\infty\), namely
+and then map back to the cylinder \(Y\), to obtain sampling sets that converge to the probability density function \(\rho_{P}\) when \(M\to\infty\), namely

-In our case, the fact that the density function is constant with respect to \(\varphi\) considerably simplifies the generation of the samples and we don't need the techniques described in~\cite[Sec.
-5]{Cohen2017} which rely on tensor-product like orthonormal basis (which we do not have).
-The inversion \(\Upsilon_{N}^{-1}\) can be performed using elementary root-finding techniques.
-In our implementation we resort to the bisection method, which is both simple to use and robust.
-For practical implementations that need to perform this inversion step often, for instance in an adaptive setting, it is possible to reduce the cost of the inversion by performing an interpolation of the cumulative density function.
-The inversion procedure will then be simpler and cheaper.
+The fact that the density function is constant with respect to \(\varphi\) considerably simplifies the generation of the samples.
+The inversion \(\Upsilon_{P}^{-1}\) can be performed using elementary root-finding techniques, our implementation resorts to the bisection method.